chauff/cse1500-web-transcripts/Assignment-1.md

 The only caveat is that no external libraries or frameworks are allowed, apart from [jQuery](https://jquery.com/).
 We allow `jQuery` as it is used in the Web course book; you can use it too, but are not required to.

-A caveat to the caveat: if you have incorporated the requirements listed above without any additional libraries/framework besides `jQuery` and you want to keep improving your application, you can indeed incorporate existing libraries/frameworks (make sure to document clearly where in your code you employ it).
-The basic use case here is the inclusion of a semi-intelligent computer opponent - while for the game of battleship it would not be too hard to implement a computer opponent yourself that performs decently [based on a number of rules](http://www.slate.com/blogs/browbeat/2012/05/16/_battleship_how_to_win_the_classic_board_game_every_time.html), for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.
+**Optionally**: if you have incorporated the requirements listed above without any additional libraries/framework besides `jQuery` and you want to keep improving your application, you can indeed incorporate existing libraries/frameworks (make sure to document clearly where in your code you employ it).
+The obvious next step to improve the app is the inclusion of a semi-intelligent computer opponent - while for the game of battleship it would not be too hard to implement a computer opponent yourself that performs decently [based on a number of rules](http://www.slate.com/blogs/browbeat/2012/05/16/_battleship_how_to_win_the_classic_board_game_every_time.html), for chess this would not be possible in the time you have; here, a chess engine such as [Stockfish](https://github.com/nmrugg/stockfish.js/) helps.

-For instance, if you implement a chess game, you can also add a game engine that evaluates each position and displays this information (likelihood of winning) to the players.
-Or you can offer a computer opponent, if no human player is available.

 Here are your board game options to choose from: